-Vaginal rejuvenation refers to a surgical technique that has been designed to improve the aesthetic appearance of the labia.
+Labiaplasty, or vaginal rejuvenation, refers to a surgical technique designed to improve the aesthetic appearance of the labia.
 While some women are born with large or elongated labia, in other cases, the trauma of childbirth can cause the labia to become lax or misshapen.
-In either situation, large labia can be source of physical pain, pinching under tight clothing and pulling during intercourse.
-Their unusual appearance can also cause a loss of self-confidence during intimate situations.
+In either situation, large labia can be a source of physical pain, pinching under tight clothing and pulling during intercourse.
+Their appearance can also cause a loss of self-confidence during intimate situations.

 Labiaplasty Expected Results

-- Decrease in discomfort and pain when wearing tight fitting clothing or participating with certain physical activities such as biking
+- Decrease in discomfort and pain when wearing tight-fitting clothing or participating in certain physical activities such as cycling.

 - Possible opportunity for enjoyable sexual activity, free from pain or discomfort.